Usage¶

 This is the main endpoint for creating new pastes.
 It takes a JSON body as its

-request, the JSON body must contain the following fields:
+input for a POST request, the JSON body must contain the following fields:

 - expiry